-The CARES Act
+The CARES Act - Paycheck Protection Program

-On March 27, 2020, Congress passed, and the President of the United States signed into law, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), which provides a \$2.0 trillion stimulus package to certain business and individuals affected by the novel COVID-19 emergency.
-Among other things, the CARES Act will allow NSBF, as an SBA 7(a) lender, to issue loans under the newly-established Paycheck Protection Program ("PPP").
+On March 27, 2020, Congress passed, and the President of the United States signed into law, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), which provides an over \$2.0 trillion stimulus package to certain businesses and individuals affected by the novel COVID-19 emergency.
+Among other things, the CARES Act allows NSBF, as an SBA 7(a) lender, to issue loans under the newly-established Paycheck Protection Program ("PPP").
 Under the PPP, current SBA 7(a) lenders are automatically approved to extend 100% federally guaranteed PPP loans to certain small businesses for amounts up to 2.5 times of those businesses' average monthly payroll expenses (capped at \$10 million).
-The interest rate on PPP loans is capped at 1.0%, and the loans are forgivable after eight weeks, provided that the borrower used the loans for eligible purposes (e.g., payroll/benefits (excluding employee compensation above \$100,000), mortgage interest, rent and utilities) and maintains its payroll levels.
-The amount loan forgiveness will be reduced if the borrower reduces salaries or terminates employees during the eight-week period.
+The interest rate on PPP loans is capped at 1.0%, and the loans are forgivable after eight weeks, provided that the borrower uses the loans for eligible purposes (e.g., payroll/benefits (excluding employee compensation above \$100,000), mortgage interest, rent and utilities) and maintains its payroll levels.
+The amount of loan for giveness will be reduced if the borrower reduces salaries or terminates employees during the eight-week period.